wp-plugins/woocommerce-dynamic-gallery/readme.txt

 * Feature: On install Dynamic Gallery can now show product feature images that have been created from the WordPress Media Library.
 Previously the gallery could not find these images and would show no image.
 * Feature: Added delete WordPress Media Library Featured image from the Dynamic Gallery Product Page Meta.
 The Media Library thumbnail has a Red X on it and pop up on hover text to explain why users should delete the image and upload it to the Dynamic gallery.
 * Feature: Added option to Admin dashboard to set 'Gallery Activation Default'.
 From the dashboard you can Activate or Deactivate the Dynamic Gallery for all Product Pages excluding Product Pages that have a custom gallery activation setting.
 * Feature: Added option to Admin Panel to 'Reset Activation to default', This option allows you to rest all Gallery Activation settings to the default you have set.
+* Tweak: Jumped version from 1.0.9 to 1.1.3 to keep in synch with Pro License Version.

 = 1.0.9 - 2013/01/23 =